mb720/https-server-cpu-bug/README.md

     curl -k https://localhost:8443/close

-This other handler processing the request *does* close the stream to which we write the [request body](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.httpserver/com/sun/net/httpserver/HttpExchange.html#getResponseBody()).
+This other handler processing the request *does* close the stream.
 This will yield an HTTP response but the server becomes unresponsive afterwards due to high CPU load.

 ## Platforms where the bug occurs
 * Arch Linux 5.1.7: